deadlydog/PowerShell.Experiment.ClassInModule/ReadMe.md

 If we define the class in the psm1 file, then the class can be used by the module functions, and the class type can be used outside of the module.

-Enums behave the same as classes with regards to these tests.
+Enums behave the same as classes with regard to these tests.

 ## Conclusion

-The best approach, as of PowerShell version 7.1.3, is to define the class/enum in the psm1 file of the module.
+The best approach, as of PowerShell version 7.1.3, is to define the class/enum directly in the psm1 file of the module.

 If you really want to have your classes/enums in separate files, and you don't intend for the class/enum types to be used outside of the module, then you can use dot-sourcing to import the class file.

 Hopefully future versions of PowerShell will allow us to use either `using module` or dot-sourcing to import the class/enum file, and still be able to use the class/enum in the module functions, and the class/enum type outside of the module.

-I did not discover why the `using module` approach works locally, but not on the build server.
-I assume something must be cached somehow on my machine, even between PowerShell sessions.
-I am going to assume this is an anomaly with my machine though and trust the GitHub Action results above my local machine results.